okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/nodejs/integrationsteps.md

 </div>

-### Step 5: Call idx.register(email)
+### Step 5: Call idx.authenticate(email)

-When the user selects the **email** factor, call `idx.register` and pass in the authentication type '`('email')`.
+When the user selects the **email** factor, call `idx.authenticate` and pass in the authentication type '`('email')`.
 This call sends a verification code to the user's email.

 If the call is successful, the method should return an `Idx.Status` of `PENDING`, which indicates that the SDK is ready for the verification code.
 The next step is to redirect the user to the email verification code page.

 ### Step 6: Show email verification code page

-If not already done, build the email verification code page that will accept the code from the email.
+If not already done, build the email verification code page that accepts the code from the email.

 <div class="common-image-format">